maskimko/go-3ff/README.md

 > Initial version, which is a truncated copy of Wix's *3ff* utility version _1.2.10_

 *v0.1.4*
-> Can be used publicly.
+> Can be used publicly as a standalone Terraform comparison tool.
 Also this version was tested to use in tfResDif as a library

 *v0.1.5*
+> This version can be used publicly as a standalone tool

+*v0.1.6*
 > This version can be used publicly in other tools as a library as well as aa standalone tool